Manzana Springs Vegetable Farm is a small scale diversified vegetable farm in Moab, Utah which produces fresh, local food that goes beyond organic.

-Housing: Volunteers will stay in either the Cabin or the Bus (described below).
+Housing: Volunteers will stay in the Bus (described below).

 The Bus: Is a 27ft long converted school bus with water, electricity, a small electric heater, a dorm room size fridge, hot plate, and a swamp cooler.
 The bus is very rustic, but comfortable with a bed, basic furniture and curtains.
 The bus is pretty self-sufficient, but you will be using toilet and shower facilities at Chris and Adrea’s house.
 We will provide all your utilities but you should buy a phone card or bring a cell phone to use for calls.
 Internet access is available at the local library (see pictures).

 We ask that everyone who lives at the farm respect the peaceful nature of the property and keep noise levels down.
-We ask that you do not have parties or large gatherings of people at the cabin or bus.
+We ask that you do not have parties or large gatherings of people at the bus.
 You are expected to keep (and leave) your private space in the same shape in which you found it, and to do your share in keeping the bathroom clean.
 Cigarette smoking is not allowed inside any building/structure.
 Volunteers are responsible for their own meals.